saasforge/book-on-deployment/Chapter I - AWS.md

 ```
 :warning: **Note.
 It's better to start with eb create command - it will ask you env name later, as well as prefix that can be changed.
 If run _eb create env-name_ it will add a stupid prefix automatically.**

-:warning: **WARNING!
-If the local folder contains .git folder it should point to the right source.
-(In my case, I accidentally copied it from other folder and AWS gets source from there).
-So, you use a proper git folder or you shouldn't have .git folder at all.**

 Creating a new environment may take some time (up to several minutes).
 After it's done, you can see your new application in the AWS Console:

 ![New application on AWS console](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/EB_env.png)